lewisnm/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. 7-create_global_variable- how to create global variables
 9. 8-true_knowledge - how to conduct arithmetic functions between a file and integer
 10. 9-divide_and_rule - how to divide numbers in variables
 11. 10-love_exponent_breath - how to use the raised to power
+12. 11-binary_to_decimal - how to change numbers from base two to base ten